20% OFF ON FIRST TIME ORDERS. Use Code: FIRST20. Free Shipping above ₹349. 5% EXTRA OFF ON PREPAID ORDERS

 Coffee and skin hyperpigmentation share an odd dynamic with each other.

-Let’s look at an old study published in the International Journal of Dermatology, which examines how the intake of coffee and polyphenols affects hyperpigmentation on face among middle-aged Japanese women.
+Let’s look at an old study published in the International Journal of Dermatology, which examines how the intake of coffee and polyphenols affects hyperpigmentation on the face among middle-aged Japanese women.

 So, let’s get it straight—does coffee benefit skin health?
 Yes!
 But excessive coffee drinking comes with its own major caveats.

-Understand that coffee acts as a diuretic, meaning it’s a substance that leads to increased fluid loss from the body—resulting in skin dehydration.
+Understand that coffee acts as a diuretic, meaning it’s a substance that leads to increased fluid loss from the body – resulting in skin dehydration.
 In this condition, the skin may appear parched, dull, and less supple—worsening the appearance of dark spots or patches that already exist.

 Points to remember for drinking coffee for skin health